-Within the same Restrictions page, take a few seconds to scroll through each one of the options, including Location Services (which I turned OFF for the obvious reasons), as well as contacts, reminders, and photos, then decide whether you want your child to be able to make changes to any of those categories.
+Within the same Restrictions page, take a few seconds to scroll through each one of the options, including Location Services which I turned OFF for the obvious reasons–why does the otherwise wonderful Human Body app request access to your location?
+No idea.
+Also scroll through contacts, reminders, and photos, then decide whether you want your child to be able to make changes to any of those categories.

 For example, I prefer to add contacts myself to my daughter’s iPod Touch, so I set that to “don’t allow changes.”

 As you scroll down, you’ll see you can also turn “multiplayer games” and “adding friends” to off which might be wise for younger kids who aren’t quite social networking yet.

 And if you have a password enabled then don’t worry; kids won’t be able to change your settings without knowing it.